 2. Clean Your Filter

-A dirty, clogged, or worn out filter can cause damage to your spa pump and cloudy or foamy water.
+A dirty, clogged, or worn out filter can cause damage to your spa pump and cause cloudy or foamy water.
 During each water change and about once per month, remove your filter and give it a thorough cleaning.
-Replace filters that have been in use for more than 6 mos. – 1 year.
+Replace filters that have been in use for more than 1 year (6 months if heavy bather load).

 Clean your filter with a non-foaming filter cleaner, such as Power Soak.